samueldy/base-container-template/README.md

 # base-container-template

-Ubuntu 18.04 container template with RDP and VNC enabled which can be extended for more specialised applications.
+Ubuntu 20.04.2 LTS container template with VNC enabled which is specalized for my workflow on high-performance computing clusters (such as XSEDE clusters).
+Includes XFCE4 and some utilities useful for filesystem operations, image editing, code editing, and PDF viewing.

 This is a modified version of the container created by consol (https://hub.docker.com/r/consol/ubuntu-xfce-vnc/).

 ## Usage
 The container can be run by both root and a user with a non-root UID and GID.

 ### Credentials
 A default user has been created with the credentials default:default.
 Username: default